-- 1 (10) "Hemp extract" means an extract from hemp, or a mixture or preparation 2 containing hemp plant material or compounds, within the federally defined 3 THC level for hemp.
-4 (11) "Hemp product" means any product within the federally defined THC level - (11) "Hemp product" means any product within the federally defined THC level for hemp derived from, or made by, processing hemp plants or plant parts, that are prepared in a form available for commercial sale, including, but not limited to, cosmetics, personal care products, food intended for animal or human consumption as approved by the United States Food and Drug Administration or the United States Department of Agriculture, cloth, cordage, fiber, fuel, paint, paper, particleboard, plastics, and any product containing one or more hemp-derived cannabinoids, such as cannabidiol.
-"Hemp product" does not include smokable hemp. - (12) "Licensee" means an individual or business entity possessing a license issued by the Department under the authority of this Article to cultivate or handle hemp. - (13) "Processing" means converting an agricultural commodity into a marketable form. - "Smokable hemp" means a product that does not exceed the federally defined THC level for hemp in a form that allows THC to be introduced into the human body by inhalation of smoke.
-"Smokable hemp" includes hemp buds, hemp flowers, whole or ground raw hemp plant material, hemp cigars, and hemp cigarettes. - (15) "Tetrahydrocannabinol" or "THC" means any of the chemical analogues belonging to the Cannabinoid subgroup Tetrahydrocannabinol.
-These compounds include the chemical equivalents contained in the plant Cannabis sativa (L.), or in the resinous extractive compounds, salts, or derivatives of the plant or chemicals and their isomers with similar chemical structure and pharmacological activity.
+3 THC level for hemp.
+4 "Hemp product" means any product within the federally defined THC level (11)5 for hemp derived from, or made by, processing hemp plants or plant parts, that 6 are prepared in a form available for commercial sale, including, but not limited 7 to, cosmetics, personal care products, food intended for animal or human 8 consumption as approved by the United States Food and Drug Administration 9 or the United States Department of Agriculture, cloth, cordage, fiber, fuel, paint, paper, particleboard, plastics, and any product containing one or more 10 11 hemp-derived cannabinoids, such as cannabidiol.
+"Hemp product" does not include smokable hemp.
+12 13 "Licensee" means an individual or business entity possessing a license issued (12)14 by the Department under the authority of this Article to cultivate or handle 15 hemp.
+"Processing" means converting an agricultural commodity into a marketable 16 (13)17 18 (14) "Smokable hemp" means a material, compound, mixture, or preparation that 19 allows THC to be introduced into the human body by inhalation of smoke.
+20 "Smokable hemp" includes whole or ground raw hemp plant material, 21 including hemp buds and hemp flowers; hemp cigars; and hemp cigarettes.
+22 "Tetrahydrocannabinol" or "THC" means any of the chemical analogues (15) 23 belonging to the Cannabinoid subgroup Tetrahydrocannabinol.
+These 24 compounds include the chemical equivalents contained in the plant Cannabis 25 sativa (L.), or in the resinous extractive compounds, salts, or derivatives of 26 the plant or chemicals and their isomers with similar chemical structure and 27 pharmacological activity.
+28 "§ 106-568.62.

-"§ 106-568.62.
 Powers and duties of the Department.

-The Department shall have the following powers and duties:

-- (1) To issue licenses allowing a person, firm, or corporation to cultivate or handle hemp, upon proper application as the Commissioner may specify, and in accordance with G.S.
+29 The Department shall have the following powers and duties: 30 (1) To issue licenses allowing a person, firm, or corporation to cultivate or handle 31 hemp, upon proper application as the Commissioner may specify, and in 32 accordance with G.S.
 106-568.63.
-The Commissioner may delegate approval of license applications to Department staff but the Commissioner shall hear all appeals of denial of a license. - (2) To receive gifts, grants, federal funds, and any other funds both public and private needed to support the North Carolina Hemp Program. - (3) To adopt rules necessary to carry out the purposes of this Article, which shall include, but are not limited to, rules to do all of the following: - a.
-Prescribe sampling and testing procedures to ensure that hemp cultivated or handled under the authority of this Article does not exceed the federally defined THC level for hemp. - b.
-Set and collect a schedule of nonrefundable fees for administering the North Carolina Hemp Program.
+The Commissioner may delegate approval 33 of license applications to Department staff but the Commissioner shall hear 34 all appeals of denial of a license.
+35 To receive gifts, grants, federal funds, and any other funds both public and (2) 36 private needed to support the North Carolina Hemp Program.
+37 To adopt rules necessary to carry out the purposes of this Article, which shall (3) 38 include, but are not limited to, rules to do all of the following: 39 Prescribe sampling and testing procedures to ensure that hemp a.
+40 cultivated or handled under the authority of this Article does not 41 exceed the federally defined THC level for hemp.
+42 Set and collect a schedule of nonrefundable fees for administering the b.
+43 North Carolina Hemp Program.
+44 "§ 106-568.63.

-"§ 106-568.63.
 Qualification of licensees.

-- (a) No person shall cultivate or handle hemp in this State unless the person holds a hemp license issued by the Department. - (b) In order to obtain a license to cultivate hemp pursuant to this Article, a person must be a qualifying farmer pursuant to G.S.
-105-164.13E(a) or a conditional qualifying farmer pursuant to G.S.
+No person shall cultivate or handle hemp in this State unless the person holds a hemp 45 46 license issued by the Department.

+In order to obtain a license to cultivate hemp pursuant to this Article, a person must be a qualifying farmer pursuant to G.S.
+105-164.13E(a) or a conditional qualifying farmer containing hemp plant material or compounds, within the federally defined

+A person granted a license to cultivate hemp pursuant to this Article shall provide to pursuant to G.S.
 105-164.13E(b).